International Students: Health Insurance Frequently Asked Questions

 If my waiver application is denied, what can I do?

 If your waiver application is denied because your private insurance coverage is not sufficient, you will receive an instantaneous response that allows you to complete an online waiver appeal.
-Appeal applications must be received within three (3) calendar days of the date of denial.
+Appeal applications must be received within five (5) business days of the date of denial.
 Appeals for denied waiver applications are accepted only for the current term.
 Retroactive appeals are not accepted.
 Please know that waiver requests can only be submitted once each term.

 How does student insurance get billed to my student account?